ddemonstrate/ddemonstrate.org/README.md

 * Fork this repo
 * Make contributions to this repo
 * Donate Bitcoin or Ethereum
-* Sponsor a campaign
+* Sponsor a campaign!
-* Spread the word
+* Spread the word!

 ## APIS